Australia’s comprehensive source of information on Home Dialysis - our sister website

 REGISTER TO POST>

-Click button to post or reply to comments from our Home Dialysis Forum
+When registered on the Home Dialysis site, you can use this button to post or reply to comments on our Home Dialysis Forum

 When kidneys fail and the decision is made to start dialysis there are many questions to be answered.